nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_architecture_cpu.rst

 This CPU is intended to implement software-defined peripherals.

 .. note::
-   FLPR firmware support will not be available during the initial limited sampling.
+   FLPR firmware support is not available during the customer sampling.

 Secure Domain
 *************